jeffcrouse/ofxJSON/README.md

 1) Add all of the files in `ofxJSON/src` and `ofxJSON/libs/` to your project.
 2) Add `./ofxJSON/lib/include` to your Header Search Paths.
 If you are using OSX, you can do this easily by updating your project's `Project.xcconfig` file.
 See the examples for an example.

+OR (linux)

+1) Install libjsoncpp-dev on your linux system
+2) Add ofxJSON to the addon.make of your project

 RUNNING THE EXAMPLES
 ============================================